ENVIRONMENTAL ASSESSMENT

 ENVIRONMENTAL ASSESMENT

-We have filed an environmental assessment application with the Environmental Assessment Office of BC.
-The project is now in the application review phase, which provides a forum for Indigenous communities, regulatory agencies, stakeholders and the general public to review and comment on our project and application.
+On March 27, 2024, the Province of British Columbia approved the application for an Environmental Assessment Certificate for the project.
+The project is awaiting a decision from the Government of Canada.
+The environmental assessment provides a forum for Indigenous communities, regulatory agencies, stakeholders and the general public to review and comment on our project and application.
 As part of this process we will work to address the concerns that are raised and we anticipate this process will require at a minimum the following technical assessments:

 • Fisheries, Aquatic Resources and Water Quality